 The key thing to keep in mind is that fire pits are supposed to be enjoyed from all angles, meaning that it should be comfortable to sit facing it from any angle.

-Also keep in mind that some people prefer to be closer to the pit, or further away from it.
+Keep in mind that some people prefer to be closer to the pit, or further away from it.
 Bearing this in mind, try to allow enough room between the chairs and the pit to accommodate this, as well as behind the chairs.
-Also try to leave enough room for people to walk between chairs without having to squeeze.
+Also, try to leave enough room for people to walk between chairs without having to squeeze.

 Will I need to assemble my chair myself?

 A lot of chairs do come requiring assembly.
-However more often that not the reason for this is because manufacturers recommend staining or varnishing your chair first.
-This will help keep it durable and resistant against the effects of the weather or insects.
+However more often than not the reason for this is because manufacturers recommend staining or varnishing your chair first.
+This will help keep it durable and resistant to the effects of the weather or insects.